-The Program also seeks to engage the legal departments, law firms, courts and government agencies of the New York City region by hosting CLE courses, speaking events, guest lectures on campus, and on-site “bespoke” trainings in order to add value to the community of which New York Law School is a part.
+The ADR Skills Program also seeks to engage the legal departments, law firms, courts, and government agencies of the New York City region by hosting CLE courses, speaking events, guest lectures on campus, and onsite “bespoke” trainings to add value to the broader legal community.